 These are often overlooked, but if there's one thing I've learned by going through repairs, it's this: an ounce of prevention is worth 10 gallons of rainwater flooding your deck.

 Remember, keeping your windshield clean is half the battle when fighting against the elements.

-While you're towing your boat, be sure to keep your windshield protected from rocks that kick up from the road, and from underneath your car's tires.
-The Kikn' Rox Rock Shield is a handy invention to do just that. .
-It's relatively inexpensive and comes in a few different formats aerosol, wipes and spray each of which has its own unique purpose.
+While you're towing your boat, be sure to keep your windshield protected from rocks that kick up from the road and from underneath your car's tires.
+The Kikn' Rox Rock Shield is a handy invention to do just that.
+It's relatively inexpensive and comes in a few different formats such as aerosol, wipes and spray.
+Each has its own unique purpose.

 The aerosol application cleans all glass surfaces, including your windows, and it may be used on plastic, which means you're able to clean your rain shield with this cleaner too.